Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

-All thieves start out with **Flexibility**, **High Manual Dexterity**, and **Perfect Balance**, all of which are excellent boosts to anything involving tricky movement and most phisically-oriented "thief skills".
+All thieves start out with **Flexibility**, **High Manual Dexterity**, and **Perfect Balance**, all of which are excellent boosts to anything involving tricky movement and most physically-oriented "thief skills".

 They get 30 extra points for discretionary advantages, and their selection is actually a bit low on stat boosts: just DX and IQ instead of all four, and just